TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ami/post-deployment/_index.md

 ## Routing LoRaWAN Traffic

-Now that your stack has been successfully deployed, let's look at how to connect a LoRaWAN® Gateway, Register a LoRaWAN Device and read traffic from this device.
+Now that your stack has been successfully deployed, let's look at how to connect a LoRaWAN Gateway, register a LoRaWAN device and read traffic from this device.

 ### Connecting a Gateway

-Please check [Gateways]({{< relref "gateways" >}}) section to find an extensive connecting guide for the particular brand/model of your gateway.
+Please check [Gateways]({{< ref "gateways/concepts/adding-gateways" >}}) section to learn how to add gateways.

 ### Registering a Device

-Please check the [Adding Devices]({{< relref "devices/adding-devices" >}}) guide.
+Please check the [Adding Devices]({{< ref "devices/adding-devices" >}}) guide.

 ## AWS IoT